What happens when you order freezer beef (buying in bulk)?

 Do not use the Beef Made Easy cut chart (linked above) when you request your cuts from our processor, Ozark Custom Meats.
 Not all cuts on the Beef Made Easy chart are available from our processor.
 We will send a cut chart of available cuts.

 It is also important to recognize that not every cut can be obtained from one carcass.
 For example, one can choose strip steaks and the tenderloin OR T-bone and Porterhouse steaks from a loin but not both.

 Another example is getting rib roast versus rib steaks.
 It is difficult to estimate the number of steaks one will receive from a carcass because it’s based on so many variables including animal type, size of animal and thickness of steak to name a few.

 From a whole steer, one might expect approximately 14 steaks from a rib or short loin.
 If a combination of steaks and roasts are obtained, one could expect approximately 25 percent of the carcass weight to be available for ground beef.

 If stew meat is ordered, that may count toward the total amount of ground beef received.
 There are many options for cutting beef and customers ordering freezer beef can customize those options to fit their preferences and lifestyle.

-An example of cost breakdown is shown below based on 650 lb dry-age weight.
+An example of cost breakdown is shown below based on half a steer, 350 lb dry-age weight.
 Does not factor in deposit: